-A new research has show that farmers in Kenya can get up to 144kg more of cow peas from one acre by intensifying the crop population.
+A new research report has shown that farmers in Kenya can get up to 144kg more of cowpeas from one acre by intensifying the crop population.

-Trials that have been done by two international agriculture research organizations has established that with intensification of the population of the crops per acre, farmers can harvest up to 864kg per acre.
+Trials that have been done by two international agriculture research organizations have established that with intensification of the population of the crops per acre, farmers can harvest up to 864kg per acre.

 But according to the trials done at Kano and Zaria, Northern Nigeria, increasing the seed rate to 160,000 per acre gives up to 864kg per season.

 In the new method, the seeds are grown on ridges.
 Two or three rows are grown on the ridges instead of the usual one.
 The inter-row space is enough for navigation during weeding and carrying out various management activities.

 The increase in the population of the seeds per acre reduces the penetration of sunlight into the ground, therefore, limiting growth of weeds.